 You want to set your intention before you begin to meditate.
 That way, you have a clear idea of what you are going to accomplish through your meditation.
-Wayne Dyer said, “Our intention creates our reality.
-So by setting the intention to let go you are helping to create that reality.
+Wayne Dyer said, “Our intention creates our reality.”
+By setting the intention to let go you are helping to create that reality.

 3: [5 minutes – 10 minutes] Close your eyes and meditate on your breath

 Often in life, we view mental phenomena (such as thoughts and feeling) as being a part of us, which is why we become attached to them, because we identify them with the self.
-And that is why this part of our meditation script for letting go focuses on letting go of thoughts and feelings.
+This part of our meditation script for letting go focuses on letting go of thoughts and feelings.

 Research shows that labelling thoughts makes us less reactive to them, which in turn helps us to let go of them [University of California – Los Angeles.
 “Putting Feelings Into Words Produces Therapeutic Effects In The Brain, Matthew D. Lieberman et. al.”].

-5: [5 minutes – 10 minutes] Let go of your body by moving your conscious awareness away from your body and viewing the body as something separate to yourself
+5: [5 minutes – 10 minutes] Let go of your body by moving your conscious awareness away from your body and viewing the body as something separate from yourself

-6: [10 minutes] Let go and surrender to the universe by performing “open meditation” (letting the entire world enter your mind freely and without judgment).
+6: [10 minutes] Let go and surrender to the universe by performing “open meditation” (letting the entire world enter your mind freely, without judgment).

 When we talk about “letting go” in meditation, what we really mean is surrendering to the universe.
 And to surrender to the universe means to let the universe flow freely through us, without trying to block it, without fighting it, and without judging.

-There’s a reason why we use open meditation for letting go.
-It is arguably the best meditation for detaching from our regular mode of thinking, and it opens the mind to new possibilities [Focused attention, open monitoring and loving kindness meditation: effects on attention, conflict monitoring, and creativity – A review, Dominique P. Lippelt, Bernhard Hommel and Lorenza S. Colzato, Cognitive Psychology Unit, Institute for Psychological Research and Leiden Institute for Brain and Cognition, Leiden University, Leiden, Netherlands].
+There’s a reason we use open meditation for letting go.
+It is the best meditation for detaching from our regular modes of thinking, and it opens the mind to new possibilities [Focused attention, open monitoring, and loving kindness meditation: effects on attention, conflict monitoring, and creativity – A review, Dominique P. Lippelt, Bernhard Hommel and Lorenza S. Colzato, Cognitive Psychology Unit, Institute for Psychological Research and Leiden Institute for Brain and Cognition, Leiden University, Leiden, Netherlands].

 7: [1 minute] Finish by opening the eyes and telling yourself you are going to roll with the universe